spidersocks/unified-backend/content/en/complaint/response.md

 To help us address your concern more effectively, please email the details to info@decoders-ls.com.
 This will allow us to further investigate and provide you with a thorough response.

 We value your input and hope to resolve this matter to your satisfaction.

-Thank you for your understanding.
+Most families share positive feedback about our classes; when concerns arise, we handle them promptly and work with parents on improvements.